 It even states that the city taxes wouldn’t be charged to my credit card, but that they would be collected at the property.

 So why was Booking.com suddenly able to add the numbers together in a transparent way in this email but not on the payment page?

 This is a scam, an intentional scheme to trick the customer into believing that they are paying a certain number, but then blaming the customer after by saying they didn’t pay close enough attention to the fine print.

-Booking.com is using plausible deniability and blaming their customers instead of showing a transparent pricing layout on their payment page.
+Booking.com is using plausible deniability and blaming its customers instead of showing a transparent pricing layout on its payment page.